syncfusion-content/asp.net-core-docs/aspnet-core/Diagram/Data-Binding.md

 Diagram can be populated based on the user defined JSON data (**Local Data**) by mapping the relevant data source fields.

 To map the user defined JSON data with Diagram, you have to configure the fields of `DataSourceSettings`.
-The following code example illustrates how to bind local data with the Diagram.
+The following code example, we load the data.json file and to bind local data with the Diagram.
+Here, we can also create and bind the business data based on the project.

 {% tabs %}
 {% highlight razor %}